 The list of safe countries of origin, based on which the accelerated procedure may be applied, was expanded in 2019 to cover three new countries, namely Namibia, Uruguay and South Korea.
 On the contrary, Sri Lanka was deleted from the list.
-The so-called “fast-track procedure”, was applied in 3,681 cases in 2021, of which 1,100 were decided in an accelerated procedure.
-In the accelerated procedure, which mostly applies to persons from countries listed as safe countries of origin and manifestly ill-founded applications (in 2021 Morocco: 1,014; Pakistan: 621; Egypt: 567), a decision is usually taken within 72 hours
+The so-called “fast-track procedure”, was initiated in 32,875 cases in 2022, leading to 23,297 decisions of which 1,188 were decided in an accelerated procedure.
+In 67% of the fast track procedures, which mostly applies to persons from countries listed as safe countries of origin and manifestly ill-founded applications (in 2022 India: 6,893; Tunisia: 6,779; Morocco: 4,056), a decision was taken within 72 hours in 2022.

 After the fall of Kabul and the takeover by the Taliban in summer 2021, the situation changed.
 Even though Austria was one of the last countries to stop deportations to Afghanistan, the Ministry of Interior continued to state in public that Austria would resume deportations to Afghanistan as soon as possible.
 Starting from August 2021, the number of discontinued cases of Afghan nationals thus started to rise as they moved on to other countries.
 This is also closely linked to the Anti-Afghan-propaganda of the Ministry of Interior in the context of the Causa Leonie case.